ehmiiz/hugofancyblog/content/cv/index.md

 ## Skills 🤹🏽

-This is an list of skills that I posses besides general deep IT knowledge and understanding.
+This is a list of skills that I posses besides general deep IT knowledge and understanding.
 The list is in order high knowledge to medium knowledge

 * PowerShell
 * ActiveDirectory On-Premis, AD DS, AD CS, AD FS